ScottLogic/blog/_posts/2020-12-07-on-openfin-and-interoperability.md

 title: On OpenFin and Interoperability
 date: 2020-12-07 00:00:00 Z
 categories:
-- mbuhagiar
 - Tech
 author: mbuhagiar
 layout: default_post
 summary: OpenFin enables the use modern web technologies in place of older legacy systems.
 In this post we investigate the 3 primary communication techniques made available when using OpenFin to build the next generation of applications for the financial desktop.
 contributors: shamiltonritchie
 ---